LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Explicit/NamedCasts/Reinterpret.md

 64829

 The reinterpret_cast allows the pointer to be treated as an integral type.
 The result is then bit-shifted and XORed with itself to produce a unique index (unique to a high degree of probability).
 The index is then truncated by a standard C-style cast to the return type of the function.

+reinterpret_cast
+This is the least safe of the casting mechanisms, and the one most likely to produce bugs.
+A reinterpret_cas pretends that an object is t just a bit pattern that can be treated (for some dark purpose) as if it were an entirely different type of object.
+This is the low-level bit twiddling that C is notorious for.
+You’ll virtually always need to reinterpret_cas back to the original type (or otherwise treat the t variable as its original type) before doing anything else with it.
+//: C03:reinterpret_cast.cpp
+#include <iostream>
+using namespace std;
+const int sz = 100;
+struct X { int a[sz]; };
+void print(X* x) {
+for(int i = 0; i < sz; i++)
+cout << x->a[i] << ' ';
+cout << endl << "--------------------" << endl;
+}
+int main() {
+X x;
+print(&x);
+int* xp = reinterpret_cast<int*>(&x);
+for(int* i = xp; i < xp + sz; i++)
+*i = 0;
+// Can't use xp as an X* at this point
+// unless you cast it back:
+print(reinterpret_cast<X*>(xp));
+// In this example, you can also just use
+// the original identifier:
+print(&x);
+} ///:~
+In this simple example, struct Xjust contains an array of int, but when you create one on the stack as in X x, the values of each of the ints are garbage (this is shown using the print( )function to display the contents of the struct).
+To initialize them, the address of the X is taken and cast to an int pointer, which is then walked through the array to set each int to zero.
+Notice how the upper bound for i is calculated by “adding” sz to xp; the compiler knows that you actually want sz pointer locations greater than xp and it does the correct pointer arithmetic for you.
+The idea of reinterpret_cas is that when you use it, what you get is t so foreign that it cannot be used for the type’s original purpose unless you cast it back.
+Here, we see the cast back to an X* in the call to print, but of course since you still have the original identifier you can also use that.
+But the xp is only useful as an int*, which is truly a “reinterpretation” of the original X.
+A reinterpret_cas often indicates inadvisable and/or nonportable t programming, but it’s available when you decide you have to use it.